jeffmancilla/servicenow/educause-it-service-catalog-model/readme.md

-#About
+# About
-The files in this directory are tools to help you populate your ServiceNow instance with an IT service portfolio based on the EDUCAUSE IT Catalog (2nd edition): The Higher Education IT Service Catalog Model | EDUCAUSE: https://www.educause.edu/working-groups/papers/2019/the-higher-education-it-service-catalog-second-edition/understanding-the-service-catalog
+The files in this directory are tools to help you populate your ServiceNow instance with an IT service portfolio based on the **EDUCAUSE IT Catalog (2nd edition): The Higher Education IT Service Catalog Model**: https://www.educause.edu/working-groups/papers/2019/the-higher-education-it-service-catalog-second-edition/understanding-the-service-catalog

 The spreadsheets are excel import templates containing the EDUCAUSE terms as rows (data) and are designed to be imported into their respective ServiceNow tables.
-Once the *Service Portfolio, Taxonomy, and Business Services* are imported, the next step will be to populate *business services* with your organization's current *service offerings*.
+Once the **Service Portfolio, Taxonomy, and Business Services** are imported, the next step will be to populate *business services* with your organization's current *service offerings*.

-#How to use
+# How to use
 1. Create a Service Portfolio record: https://[instance].service-now.com/spm_service_portfolio_list.do
 2. Import/create the Service Taxonomy Layer Definition (Service Category)
     - go to https://[instance].service-now.com/spm_taxonomy_layer_definition_list.do